What is your mission?

-Following graduation, the veteran will be responsible for food costs and basic care while reduced veterinary fees will be offered through a group of volunteer veterinary hospitals in Arizona.
+Following graduation, ownership of the rescue dog is transferred to the veteran who will then be responsible for costs and care.
+Reduced veterinary fees are offered through a group of volunteer veterinary hospitals in Arizona.

 Can I use my own dog for training?

-In some cases, yes.
-We will evaluate your dog for certain criteria to determine if it will be accepted into our training program.
-Some examples of characteristics of your dog we will NOT accept are:
+Yes, in some cases.
+We will evaluate your dog for behavior and temperament standards to determine if it will be accepted into our training program.
+Some examples of characteristics of your dog we will not accept are:

 - Aggressive behavior of any type towards people or other animals.

-- Wolf hybrids will not be accepted for training as service dogs.
+- Wolf and Coyote Hybrids will not be accepted for training as service dogs.